matheustanaka/node-crud/README.md

 ## Getting Started

     # Mongodb
-    - You have to create a database to save our data.
+    - You have to create a database to save your data.

     # Install Dependencies
     - $ npm install express